bichikim/keg/README.md

 # Keg

 > Vuex plugin.
-It can run a payload function in mutation
+It can run a payload function in Mutation Commit
 ## Installation
 ``
 not yet